podsadd/SSLCertExpirySummary/README.md

 # SSLCertExpirySummary

-Thanks for taking a look at my project.
 The purpose of this project is to monitor SSL certificate expiry dates for sites.

 ### Project Functions:
 - Card and list view